 Howe also established a brilliant water polo playing career of her own both in high school and collegiately at Villanova.
 During her playing career at Villanova, Howe received four varsity letters and was named to the All-MAAC team during each of her four seasons.
 She received two degrees as an undergraduate and was named to the conference's All-Academic team three out of four years.
 She was her team's co-MVP during the 2004 and 2005 seasons and graduated from Villanova as the all-time assists leader and with the second highest point total in school history (goals and assists).

 In addition to her head coaching duties, Howe also manages the Siena Athletic Department's Life Skills Program which helps to enhance the overall experience of being a Siena Student-Athlete by providing skills applicable to life beyond college.

-Howe recently completed her Masters Degree in Urban Education at Sage College and was a 2008 graduate of the NCAA Women's Coaches Academy.
+Howe is a 2008 graduate of the NCAA Women's Coaches Academy.
 She currently resides in nearby Newtonville.

 ||Anaconda Sports MAAC Coach of the Year, Team Qualified for MAAC Championships

 ||Lauren Garrigan named MAAC Offensive Player of the Year

 ||Team snapped 24 game losing streak in defeat of Marist

 ||Katie Ness named MAAC Co-Defensive Player of the Year